 - 8.4 The precursor to any new procurement exercise (which requires a Key Decision) shall be carried out by a Service Review Team (SRT) established by the Client-side Director.
-The SRT will include the Contract Manager, client-side officers, relevant stakeholders, and engage relevant professional officers in legal, finance, procurement, IT and HR.
-It will also commission additional expertise where this is warranted. - 8.5 All procurement related exercises (which require a Key Decision) must produce a high-level business case to the Client-Executive Director examining the possibilities of working with other boroughs, on either a regional5 or sub-regional basis6.
-Only where collaborative procurement is not an option will the SRT recommend procuring exclusively for the Council (see also CSO 1.11.1 above).
+The SRT will include the Contract Manager, client-side officers, relevant stakeholders, and engage relevant professional officers (including legal, finance, procurement, IT and HR).
+It will also commission additional expertise where this is warranted.
+The SRT shall take responsibility for managing the requirements of CSO 7 dealing with pre-tender market research and consultation. - 8.5 All procurement related exercises (which require a Key Decision) must produce a high-level business case to the Client-Executive Director examining the possibilities of working with other boroughs, on either a regional3 or sub-regional basis4.
+Only where collaborative procurement is not an option will the SRT recommend procuring exclusively for the Council (see also CSO 1.12.1 above). - 8.6 The SRT in developing its Business Case must take into consideration and make reference to the Council's policy requirements for ensuring compliance with the Public Services (Social Value) Act 2012. - 8.7 The Business Case will be signed off in accordance with CSO 12.2 for all procurements where the estimated value is £100,000 or greater